freebayes/freebayes/README.md

 Recently we added the meson build system which can be run with

     meson build/ --buildtype debug

+or to setup with clang instead

+    env CXX=clang++ CC=clang CC_LD=lld meson build --buildtype debug

+Next compile and test in the ~build~ directory

     cd build
-    ninja -j 8
+    ninja
     ninja test

 Tests on ARM may be slow.
-If you get a TIMEOUT use the multiplier, e.g.
+If you get a TIMEOUT use a multiplier, e.g.

-    meson test -t 2 -C build/
+    meson test -t 4 -C build/

 ### Compile in a Guix container